development & mentoring project

 The AYC Conducting School will be open to young conductors from wider choral community.
 Held over two weeks in July, conductors will get the opportunity to conduct and rehearse with the AYC Chamber Choir and receive feedback and training from our Director of Music, Rowan Johnston.
 Participants will also observe other conductors rehearse with the choir.
 Conductors will be sent a work in advance to prepare.

-The Chamber Choir is a smaller group of singers drawn from the full choir.
-Any member of AYC will be able to audition.
-The Chamber Choir’s purposes are to enable the performance of more demanding works, provide the potential for more diversified concert programmes and further develop the musicianship of our singers.
+The Chamber Choir is a smaller auditioned group of singers drawn from the full choir.
+The Chamber Choir’s purposes are to enable the performance of more demanding repertoire, create diversified concert programmes and further develop the musicianship of our singers.
 The Chamber Choir rehearses for an hour ahead of each full choir rehearsal.

 In May, the Chamber Choir performed "Through Coiled Stillness" by Leonie Holmes and "Words for Wine" by Alice Chance, at our concert "Our Sisters".